 Don’t skip looking for apartment complexes with their own leasing offices.
 Not all of them actually advertise.
 A benefit is that you can get a feel for the complex and immediately know if it’s the right fit.

 PRO TIP: Once you are in Colorado Springs, we highly recommend driving around to look for “For Rent” signs.
 It might seem somewhat aimless and random, but you’ll be surprised by how many home owners just place a sign in the yard and forgo listing their rental anywhere online.
 This is a great way to find a rental (and possibly find a better deal).

-Why Colorado Springs REALTORS rarely assist in helping clients find a rental
+Why Colorado Springs REALTORS rarely do rental showings

 To be frank, it doesn’t make sense financially.
 REALTORS are only paid 10% of the first month’s rent.
 This means their takeaway can be as little as $60, and that’s not enough to cover all the expense and time involved with the showings.